Sizing Conductors for Parallel Power Production Systems

 - Determine the Connection Type: First, decide if you will use a supply-side (NEC 705.11) or load-side (NEC 705.12) connection, as this dictates which set of rules to follow.

-- Calculate Maximum Source Current: Identify the maximum current output of the power production source (e.g., the inverter’s rated output current).
+- Calculate Maximum Source Current: Identify the maximum current output of the power production source (e.g., the inverter’s rated output current) and use 705.28(A) methods when applicable.

 - Select a Conductor from an Ampacity Chart: Using a wire ampacity chart, such as NEC Table 310.16, select a conductor size that meets or exceeds the calculated ampacity based on the insulation temperature rating and conductor material (copper or aluminum).

 - Apply Correction Factors: Adjust the conductor’s ampacity for conditions of use.
-This includes ambient temperature adjustments (if different from the table’s baseline) and adjustments for more than three current-carrying conductors in a raceway.
+This includes ambient temperature adjustments and adjustments for more than three current-carrying conductors in a raceway per Article 310.

-- Verify Voltage Drop: Finally, calculate the expected voltage drop over the length of the run to ensure it falls within acceptable limits for performance.
+- Verify Voltage Drop: Finally, calculate the expected voltage drop over the length of the run to ensure it falls within commonly recommended limits (the NEC provides informational guidance).

 The Importance of Voltage Drop and Parallel Conductor Rules